sashadev-sky/Python-for-Networking/README.md

 * Ex. `s.recv(1024)` will read at most 1024 bytes.

 * Note: for best match with hardware and network realities, the value of `bufsize` should be relatively small (commonly, power of 2), for example, 4096.

+* Note: blocking if no data is waiting to be read.

 Use **`decode`** to convert the `recv`'d data from bytes when you know the encoding: `bytes.decode(encoding: str='UTF-8') -> str`